 The first image was created by photographing a scrap of sheer fabric from my mother’s linen closet at the edge of a lake; it was all very ordinary.
 Within a few minutes of cultivating presence with open curiosity, nature’s elements transformed the ordinary into something else entirely.
 As the wind re-shaped the fabric and the sky lent its blue color, I felt like I had entered into a conversation with the wisdom of Mother Nature herself.

 The images that came forth hold visual imprints of knowing, received gratefully by this one beating (and grieving) heart.
+Absent of time and space, there is a felt-sense of the mystery and wisdom held within in a moment of presence.

 The title of this series is inspired by the first line of William Stafford’s poem, “The Way it Is”.